Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Experimental Results

-A visual comparison of the final results obtained in each experiment for twelve example prompts is presented in Figures \ref{fig:sample_results_grid_a100_b0} to \ref{fig:sample_results_grid_a0_b100}.
-These figures are composed of two sets of three columns, with each column representing an approach.
-Each row contains the results for a specific prompt.
-The aesthetic, CLIP, and fitness scores are shown above each image, which are highlighted in purple if the image achieved the best fitness score for the associated prompt.
-If the image does not have the best fitness value but has the highest aesthetic score or CLIPScore, those values are highlighted in red or blue, respectively.
-For the full results, see the Appendix (Figures \ref{fig:images_a100_b0_1} to \ref{fig:images_a0_b100_2}).
+A visual comparison of the final outputs for 6 example prompts is shown in Figures~\ref{fig:sample_results_grid_a100_b0}--\ref{fig:sample_results_grid_a0_b100}.
+Each figure contains three columns (one per method), with rows corresponding to prompts.
+The aesthetic, CLIPScore, and fitness values are indicated above each image.
+Values are highlighted in purple when the image achieves the highest fitness for that prompt; when the fitness winner differs from the best aesthetic or CLIPScore, the values are highlighted in red for best aesthetics and blue for best CLIPScore.

-Within the presented samples, baseline images are often indistinct, showcasing less detail and simple lighting.
-For the aesthetic-only optimization experiment, it is evident how Adam stayed closer to the baseline's generated image, in contrast to sep-CMA-ES, which explored more diverse solutions and added more color, shades, lighting, and details to the original scenes.
-This divergence from the baseline is expected in this scenario, as the prompt alignment has no impact on it.
+In the presented examples, the baseline images are often less detailed and use simpler lighting.
+In the aesthetics-only setting, Adam tends to remain closer to the baseline, whereas sep-CMA-ES explores more diverse solutions, often introducing different scenarios with additional details.
+This divergence from the baseline is expected in this setting since prompt alignment is not included in the objective.
+In the balanced setting, both methods produced outputs closer to the baseline.
+In the alignment-only setting, by not considering aesthetics, both optimizers yield solutions with more literal representations of the prompt but also with more visual artifacts.

-In the scenario with equal weights for both aesthetic and CLIPScore values, the results were much closer to the baseline for both approaches.
-Most of Adam's optimized images retained their original style while adding a few details and modifications. sep-CMA-ES still yielded significant stylistic differences, as seen in the deer sign, knight, cat, and house without window prompts.

-In the optimization experiments focused exclusively on prompt alignment, it is possible to observe the effect of a stronger exploratory constraint enforced on the optimization algorithms, resulting in a tendency to remain closer to the baseline; the distinctions are more nuanced compared to prior experiments and less intuitive to evaluate.
-This suggests that optimizing solely for prompt alignment may be less beneficial than when it is integrated with aesthetic optimization, as the baseline already effectively renders most of the features described by the prompts.

-In order to quantify the distance and similarity achieved by the optimization algorithms in relation to the baseline, the Cosine Distance and the Structural Similarity Index Measure (SSIM) were calculated between the final generated image for a given prompt compared to the baseline's generated image.
-Figure \ref{fig:cosine_ssim} shows the aggregated results of both metrics for each approach, grouped by weight combination.
+To calculate the similarity to the baseline we compute cosine similarity and the Structural Similarity Index Measure (SSIM) between the final image produced by each optimizer and the corresponding baseline image.
+Figure~\ref{fig:cosine_ssim} shows aggregated results for both metrics grouped by weight setting.